ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 A Unicode character code was initially supposed to fit within such a unit (which gives you a little over 65,000 characters).
 When it became clear that wasn’t going to be enough, many people balked at the need to use more memory per character.

-To address these concerns, **UTF-16**, the format used by JavaScript strings, was invented.
+To address these concerns, **UTF-16** (UCS Transformation Format for 16 Planes of Group 00), the format used by JavaScript strings, was invented.
 It describes most common characters using a single 16-bit code unit **but uses a pair of two such units for others**.

 UTF-16 is generally considered a bad idea today.
 It seems almost intentionally designed to invite mistakes. *It’s easy to write programs that pretend code units and characters are the same thing*.